DiUS/pact-consumer-js-dsl/README.md

 1. Let's run that bad boy!

-   * start the pact mock server with `bundle exec pact-mock-service -p 1234 -l log/pact.logs --pact-dir tmp/pacts`
+   * start the pact mock server with `pact-mock-service -p 1234 -l log/pact.logs --pact-dir tmp/pacts`
    * run `karma start` (in another terminal window)
    * inspect the pact file that has been written to "hello_consumer-hello_provider.json"

-### Example
+#### Web Example

-Have a look at the [example](/example) folder.
+Have a look at the [example](/example/web) folder.
 Ensure you have Google Chrome installed.

     $ cd example
     $ bundle install
     $ npm install
     $ npm test

+#### Nodejs Example

+This is only an example on how to use the pact-consumer-js-dsl within Node.
+This is not best practice, but is a good starting point without creating a lengthy example using Grunt or Gulp with Protractor or Karma.

+1. Start pact-mock-service with `pact-mock-service -p 1234 -l tmp/pact.log --pact-dir tmp/pacts`

+1. Run nodejs command to setup pact consumer `node example/nodejs/setup.js`

+1. Run your tests here with whatever you want, like Protractor for e2e testing

+1. Run nodejs command to verify interactions and write pact files `node example/nodejs/teardown.js`

 # Contributing